corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 The rank-based procedures are more combinatorially complex and computationally expensive, primarily because rank-distances are asymmetric, which doubles (in the best case) or squares (in the worst case) the number of distances that must be calculated.
 Nevertheless, the procedure can be performed in a reasonable time for many real-world uses.

-We ran an experiment to compare maxmin and lastfirst landmarks at expediting the computation of persistent homology, extending a previously published experiment using maxmin [@deSilva2004].
-In addition to a uniform sample from a sphere, we drew skewed and bootstrapped samples from the sphere in order to simulate data sets with variable density and multiplicity.
-The resulting data sets were dense or multiple toward one pole of the sphere and sparse or singular toward the other.
+We ran an experiment to compare maxmin and lastfirst landmarks at expediting the computation of persistent homology, extending an experiment of @deSilva2004.
+In addition to a uniform sample from a sphere, we drew skewed and bootstrapped samples in order to simulate data sets with variable density and multiplicity, in this case exhibiting a statistical void at one pole of the sphere, opposite a concentration at the other pole.
 Whereas the maxmin procedure would sample more uniformly across the sphere despite this skew, the lastfirst procedure would concentrate landmarks toward the south.
 Classical persistent homology is notoriously sensitive to outliers, and maxmin better recovered spherical homology than lastfirst, as expected.
-Though this is likely due in part to the filtration itself being based on distances rather than rank-distances between landmarks (and other points as witnesses).
+This is likely due in part to the filtration itself being based on distances rather than rank-distances between landmarks (and other points as witnesses).
+Yet, compared to random sampling, lastfirst still oversampled from less dense regions.
+This is desirable for settings, such as healthcare, in which regions of missingness often indicate limitations of the data collection rather than rarity of case types in the population.

 We also ran several experiments that used landmarks to obtain well-separated clusters of patients with common risk profiles and to more efficiently generate nearest neighbor predictions.
 Because we designed lastfirst to produce cover sets of equal size despite variation in the density or multiplicity of the data, we expected it to outperform maxmin with respect to the crispness of clusters and to the accuracy of predictions.
 In particular, we expected that the optimal neighborhood size for outcome prediction would be roughly equal across our data; as a result, by assigning each landmark case an equally-sized cohort of similar cases, we expected predictions based on these cohorts to outperform those based on cohorts using a fixed similarity threshold.

-Instead, maxmin produced crisper clusterings on average, though those of lastfirst were more consistent in their crispness.
+Contrary to expectations, maxmin produced crisper clusterings on average, and in the case of MIMIC-III more accurate predictions.
-More surprising still, in terms of mortality risk, the maxmin procedure yielded more homogeneous clusters and more accurate nearest neighbor–based predictions than lastfirst.

-One explanation for this unexpected result may be that our data were not sufficiently variable, in terms of density and multiplicity, and that data with more severe skews would benefit from lastfirst landmark selection.
+However, when the sets of these covers had their radii or cardinalities extended by a fixed proportion, those of lastfirst better preserved these qualities.
+Additionally, in the case of MXDH, neither landmark selection procedure produced consistently more accurate predictions.

+A possible explanation for the stronger performance of maxmin on MIMIC is that the data did not exhibit very strongly the patterns for which the lastfirst procedure is designed to account, namely variation in density and multiplicity.
-What seems more likely is that the RT-similarity measure is in fact more meaningful across the data than might be expected: Whatever the baseline presentation of a patient, rather than a cohort of similar patients of some fixed size, their prognosis would be better guided by a cohort cut off at a fixed minimum similarity (or maximum distance).
+As a result, the RT-similarity measure is in fact meaningful across the population: Whatever the baseline presentation of a patient, rather than a cohort of similar patients of some fixed size, their prognosis would be better guided by a cohort cut off at a fixed minimum similarity (or maximum distance).
 This suggests that the use of personalized cohorts to improve predictive modeling, as employed by @Lee2015, may be strengthened by optimizing a fixed similarity threshold rather than a fixed cohort size.
 It is worth noting that @Park2006 reached a similar conclusion.
-We will compare these approaches in ongoing work.
+In contrast, this stronger performance was not evident on MXDH, which contained fewer variables and as a result exhibited many more occurrences of duplication.

+Another way to think about these results is in terms of a balance between relevance and pwoer, with fixed-radius balls (respectively, fixed-cardinality neighborhoods) providing training cohorts of roughly equal relevance (statistical power) to all test cases.
+With sufficiently rich data, relevance can be more precisely measured and becomes more important to cohort definition, as with MIMIC.
+When variables are fewer, as with MXDH, relevance is more difficult to measure, so that larger samples can improve performance even at the expense of such a measure.

 # References